 - Set yourself up for an Italian language immersion trip and see how you are doing

 - Book monthly conversation lessons in Italian with a private online tutor and see your progress

-Before you embrace the beautiful journey of Italian language learning with the dream of being fluent in Italian in X months, I encourage you to do a reality check.
+Before you embrace the exciting Italian language learning journey with the dream of being fluent in Italian in three months, I encourage you to do a reality check.
 How much time can you spend learning the language?
-Do I have the budget to afford a private teacher or a language school?
+Do I have the budget to afford a private Italian teacher or a language school?

 Probably my favorite item on the list.
 As an adult learner, your time is precious, and you want to make sure that you are using your time or money meaningfully.

 As a busy adult, you can’t afford to learn something you are not fond of or something that does not add value to your days!

 Learning Italian should be a pleasant, relaxing, meditating, and empowering pastime for you.
 No need to say your Italian study time has to be fun and exciting.

 You must enjoy and have fun with the language.

 How can you transform Italian language learning into a relaxing and fun job?